Guidance

 It is expected that provider organisations will assure themselves that this process results in the employment of FNP nurses with a valid NMC registration, degree level education and the desired skills, knowledge and abilities required to successfully deliver the FNP programme.
 In addition to these academic qualifications, nurses must have personal qualities, values and beliefs that will ensure that there is a good fit with the spirit of FNP.

-2.2 Complete all elements of the FNP core and ongoing clinical learning and implementation programme and deliver the intervention with fidelity to the FNP model
+2.2 Complete all elements of the FNP core and ongoing clinical learning and implementation programme, and deliver the intervention with fidelity to the FNP model

-The FNP learning and implementation programme is designed, delivered and quality assured by the FNP National Unit.
-Ensuring that nurses and supervisors receive the education and coaching that they need to become competent to deliver the programme and builds on their professional education and experience.
+The FNP learning and implementation programme is designed, delivered and quality assured by the 0-19 Clinical Programmes Unit.
+It is ensures that nurses and supervisors receive the education and coaching that they need to become competent to deliver the programme and builds on their professional education and experience.
 The system, content and methods of education and coaching need to prepare registered nurses and supervisors in the unique practice skills inherent in relationship-based, strengths-focused intervention and be relevant to local context.
-Nurses and supervisors must be supported to access ongoing learning opportunities provided by the FNP National Unit as well as local opportunities for development identified by the organisation’s appraisal system.

-2.3 FNP nurses, using professional knowledge, judgement and skill, utilise the programme materials personalising them to the strengths and risks of each family and apportioning time appropriately to provide a personalised programme
+2.3 FNP nurses, using professional knowledge, judgement and skill, utilise the programme materials, personalising them to the strengths and risks of each family and apportioning time appropriately to provide a personalised programme

 The programme methods, materials and approaches enable the flexibility needed to meet the clients’ needs and desires as well as programme goals.
 The format offers FNP nurses a guide to explore the content topics most relevant to clients.
-The New Mum Star framework is part of the assessment framework which guides personalisation of programme delivery.
+The New Mum Star framework is part of the assessment framework that guides personalisation of programme delivery.

 2.4 Actively participate in FNP supervision as specified